-We review everything anonymously and generally on a first come, first serve basis.
+We review everything anonymously on a chronological, rolling basis.
 Pieces are reviewed by our entire staff and are voted upon for acceptance.
 Each staff member has one vote per piece.
 Editors do not have more voting power.

-Written pieces are voted for three categories: accept, accept with revisions, and decline.
+Written pieces are voted for three categories: accept, workshop, and decline.

 Artistic pieces are voted for two categories: accept in color, accept in B&W, and decline.